 Respiratory Protection Yes No N/A Comments Workers designated to wear tight-fitting respirators are fit-tested before their first use of a respirator and at least annually thereafter.
 Workers are trained in the respiratory hazards to which they may be exposed.
 Workers are trained at least annually in the proper use of respirators, including putting on and removing them, any limitations on their use, and their maintenance.
 Respirators are stored in a manner and location to protect them from damage, contamination, dust, sunlight, extreme temperatures, excessive moisture, and damaging chemicals, and are packed or stored to prevent deformation of the facepiece and exhalation valve.
 Emergency respirators are kept accessible to the work area, and the storage location is marked as containing emergency respirators.

-- Regulations:

-- 803 KAR 2:308 Personal Protective Equipment

-- 29 CFR 1910.134, Respiratory Protection
+• OSHA Regulations: 29 CFR 1910.134, Respiratory Protection

-- OSHA Topic: Respiratory Protection
+• OSHA: Respiratory Protection

-- OSHA Publication: Small Entity Compliance Guide Respiratory Protection Standard
+• OSHA: Small Entity Compliance Guide - Respiratory Protection Standard

-- NIOSH: Respirators
+• NIOSH: Respirators

-- e-training KYSAFE Training
+KYOSH 803 KAR 2:308

 Walking-Working Surfaces